 Vaginal sex presents risks of sexually transmitted infections and of getting pregnant.

 Why is vaginal sex a high risk activity?

-The bacteria, viruses and parasites that cause most sexually transmitted infections (STIs) may be present in the vaginal fluid of a woman who has an STI.
+The bacteria, viruses and parasites that cause most STIs may be present in the vaginal fluid of a woman who has an STI.
 In other infections, the bacteria or virus may be present on the skin around the vagina.

 If a sexual partner has an STI, it can enter the bloodstream easily if semen or vaginal fluid from the person with an STI gets inside the vagina.